 In 1643, Princess Maria Theresa of Spain brought a gift of chocolate to France, a royal chocolate maker was employed, and chocolate has been a rage ever since.

-Cook’s note: For a different flavor, use chopped bittersweet or white chocolate.
-Remember to choose a premium chocolate for the best chocolat chaud.
+If you need more than the three cups that this recipe makes, simply scale it up to make the amount you need.
+For a different flavor, use chopped bittersweet or white chocolate.
+Remember to choose premium chocolate for the best chocolat chaud.

-- Using a double boiler or a heat-safe glass bowl over simmering water, melt the chopped chocolate into ¼ cup of the water.
+Using a double boiler or a heat-safe glass bowl over simmering water, melt the chopped chocolate into 1/4 cup of the hot water.

-- Stir in the 3 tablespoons hot water and milk until the chocolate mixture is smooth.
+Stir in the remaining 3 tablespoons of hot water and 3 cups of hot milk until the chocolate mixture is smooth.